 NYS Section 303(d) List of Impaired/TMDL Waters

 The New York State Section 303(d) List of Impaired/TMDL Waters identifies those waters that do not support appropriate uses and that may require development of a Total Maximum Daily Load (TMDL).
 The Section 303(d) List is updated every two years.
-The current List in effect is the Final 2014 New York State Section 303(d) List (PDF) (263 KB) was submitted to USEPA in October 2016 for review and approval.
+A Proposed Final 2016 NYS Section 303(d) List (PDF) (263 KB) was submitted to USEPA in October 2016 for review and approval.

 The 2016 NYS Section 303(d) List